sneha-birnale/AIS16654-intern/README.md

 In model evaluation we find accuracy,classification report,confusion matrix,precision and recall for each algorithm .and compare it with each other and we may conclude that decision tree is the best model on the basis of prcision , accuracy and recall, Where the values of precision,accuracy and recall for dicision tree are high as compared to knn and naive bayes.

+#Dashboard-
+In this task we created a dashoard on project data i.e Bike sharing demand data in power bi dashboard.We download the Bike sharing demand data from kaggle.
+In power bi we get the data from csv file then by using graphs ,sclicers,card and other features we create a dashoard in power bi.

+#Project-
+In the bike sharing demand data prediction project we download the data from kaggle and import it to jupyter notebook then perform EDA on the data.
+Then we cleaned data by handling missing values and outliers to build the various models like - linear regression,ridge regression,elastic net, random forest, decision tree,KNN,SVR9Support vector regressor),PCR(principal component regbressor),PLSR(partial least square regressor),Gradient Boosting and find the root mean square error and R square for all the 10 models.
+Then we perform grid search cv on 10 models to find the best parameter once we find the Best parameters then again we build the 10 models with that best parameter, and find the RMSE and R square values after the grid search cv .
+Also we find feature importance from decision tree model and find the best parameter i.e Hour , tempreture,solar radiation,humidity,seasons and holiday and fit the all 10 models with these 6 variables.and find the RMSE and R square of all models.
+Then plot the bar graphs and joint bar plots of rmse values and r square values.
+Also compare the rmse and R square values of before and after grid search cv .